Soumojit28/ai-content-agent/readme.md

 ## How to Customize

 1. Fork this repository
-2. Switch to the langchain branch: `git checkout langchain`
+2. Edit `langgraph_service.py` to implement your LangGraph agent logic
-3. Edit `langgraph_service.py` to implement your LangGraph agent logic
+3. Modify tools and agent workflow in `graph.py` as needed
-4. Modify tools and agent workflow as needed
+4. Update `input_schema` in `main.py` to match your input requirements
-5. Update `input_schema` in main.py to match your input requirements
+5. Adjust agent prompts in `config/content_agent.yml`
 6. Run or deploy your customized version using Railway

 > **Side note:** Railway can try to deploy public repository without asking for any permissions.
 To deploy a private repository, you need to connect Railway to your GitHub account or GitHub organisation and grant reading permissions (you will be guided through the process by Railway).